RightsDocketRightsDocket

 Creative Decision Log

-Timestamped evidence trail documenting every human creative decision — the backbone of a defensible claim.
+Timestamped evidence trail documenting human creative decisions for the review record.

 Mar 10, 2026Abhishek Basu